kkdsdesilva/employee-attrition-rate/reports/attrition_report.md

   <img src="figures/forest_feature_importance.png" width='40%' />
 </p>

 While slight variations exist between the models, they identify consistent drivers of attrition.
-Notably, attributes such as average time spent in the office, monthly income, job satisfaction, age, and tenure at the company emerge as influential factors.
+Notably, attributes such as average time spent in the office, monthly income, age, total working years and tenure at the company emerge as influential factors.
 These insights inform HR strategies to proactively address attrition by focusing on these key drivers.

 Both models highlight the paramount importance of average time spent daily in the office as the leading factor impacting attrition.
 This underscores the significance of promoting work-life balance and flexible arrangements to retain employees.
 Additionally, emphasis is placed on monthly income, total tenure, and age, indicating the importance of competitive compensation and age-tailored benefits for retention.